sbb-design-systems/lyne-components/src/components/sbb-datepicker-next-day/readme.md

 ### In `sbb-form-field`

-If the two components are used within a `sbb-form-field`, they are automatically linked and the `sbb-datepicker-next-day` will be projected in the `suffix` slot of the `sbb-form-field`; otherwise, they can be connected using the `datePicker` property as described above.
+If the two components are used within a [sbb-form-field](/docs/components-sbb-form-field-sbb-form-field--docs), they are automatically linked and the `sbb-datepicker-next-day` will be projected in the `suffix` slot of the `sbb-form-field`; otherwise, they can be connected using the `datePicker` property as described above.

 The `sbb-datepicker-next-day` has an internal disabled state, which is set looking at the `sbb-datepicker`'s input: